 - People of either sex.

 The definition provided above is that of the Equality Act, but since the creation of the Equality Act terminology on ED&I issues has changed and progressed.
 Warwick acknowledges that there are many ways that people identify.
-This is why we use the acronym 'LGBTUA+', meaning Lesbian, Gay, Bi+, Trans, Undefined (for those who are questioning or who choose not to define their sexual orientation, in the latter case some individuals may also use the word queer), Asexual/Aromantic, plus other identities.
+This is why we use the acronym 'LGBTQUA+', meaning lesbian, gay, bi+, trans, queer, undefined (for those who are questioning or who choose not to define their sexual orientation, in the latter case some individuals may also use the word queer), asexual/aromantic, and identities which are subject to similar forms of prejudice and discrimination.

-You can find more definitions on the Warwick Students' Union LGBTUA+ Terminology webpage.
+You can find more definitions on the Warwick Students' Union LGBTQUA+ Terminology webpage.

 You may also be interested in: